Stabilizing the unstable output of persistent homology computations: Introduction

 Consider the function $f$ on the square in Figure~\ref{truefunction}.
 This induces a function $\bar{f}$ on the torus since $f(x,y)=0$ on the boundary of the square.
 Suppose we are only given a finite sample of this induced function and we are interested in the presence of long-lived bars which are born in the region of the torus corresponding to the second quadrant of the square.

 To be concrete, we start with a sample $X$ of $N$ points from the graph of $\bar{f}$, by sampling $u_i,v_i$ independently from the uniform distribution on $[-\pi,\pi]$ and letting $z_i = f(u_i,v_i)$.
+Note that $X$ is a random variable.
 We use $X$ to construct a filtered simplicial complex approximating the unknown function $\bar{f}$ as follows.
 From the points $\{(u_i,v_i)\}$ we construct a Delaunay triangulation of the torus.
-We filter this filtration by assigning the vertex $(u_i,v_i)$ the value $z_i$ and assigning edges and triangles the maximum value of their vertices.
+We filter this simplicial complex by assigning the vertex $(u_i,v_i)$ the value $z_i$ and assigning edges and triangles the maximum value of their vertices.

-We compute the $0$-dimensional extended\footnote{Extended persistent homology~\cite{cseh:extendingP} pairs the global minimum with the global maximum.} persistence diagram of this filtered simplicial complex.
-Let $h(X)$ be the length of the longest bar if that bar was born in the region corresponding to the second quadrant and $0$ otherwise.
+We compute the $0$-dimensional extended\footnote{Extended persistent homology follows the homology of increasing sublevel sets with the relative homology of the whole space relative to decreasing superlevel sets~\cite{cseh:extendingP}.
+In the case considered here, it pairs the global minimum with the global maximum.} persistence diagram of this filtered simplicial complex.
+Let $h(X)$ be the length of the longest bar if that bar was born in the region corresponding to the second quadrant (see Figure~\ref{truefunction}) and $0$ otherwise.

 This process defines a function $h:\mathbb{R}^{3N}\to\mathbb{R}$, but $h$ is unstable.
-Consider the sample $X$ in Figure~\ref{fig:sample}.
-We have $h(X)=0$ since the global minimum, highlighted in red, is born outside the region corresponding to the second quadrant.
-Because of the symmetry of $f$, $h(X)$ is $0$ approximately half the time and about $2$ otherwise.
+Consider the sample $X=x$ in Figure~\ref{fig:sample}.
+We have $h(x)=0$ since the global minimum, highlighted in red, is born outside the region corresponding to the second quadrant.
+Because of the symmetry of $f$, the random variable $h(X)$ is $0$ approximately half the time and about $2$ approximately half the time.